 Students have access to eligibility criteria and levels of support through our online student portal.
 All our students also have access to information, advice and guidance from our dedicated Student Welfare and Advice Team.
 The Student Support Fund is provided by Middlesex University to help students who are experiencing financial difficulties.
 The fund provides awards of between £200 and £2,500 with applications assessed on individual need.
-Based on our experience during the pandemic and student feedback we have simplified the process of applying for this funding, so it is quicker and less bureaucratic, while still providing an evidence-based approach.
-This has helped ensure that students most in need have received support and that barriers to access have been reduced.
-In our guidance to students we highlight that the additional financial support is available to students from a wide range of underrepresented groups, including mature students, those with caring responsibilities, students with disabilities, care leavers and estranged students and those who are or have been homeless.
+The average award is £700 and is based on the shortfall between income and outgoings.
+Students can apply annually and can also make a second application if circumstances change resulting in financial difficulties within an academic year.
+In our guidance to students we highlight that the additional financial support is available to students from a wide range of under-represented groups, including mature students, those with caring responsibilities, students with disabilities, care leavers and estranged students and those who are or have been homeless.
 Other groups are prioritized when assessing an application initiated by a student including those at risk of dropping out of higher education, students coming to university from social housing, students who are the first in their families to enter higher education and those experiencing particular financial difficulties.